Contents

 • text: string or array of string

 It is the completed text.
-If the n parameter is larger than 1, an array of strings is returned.
+If the n parameter is larger than 1 or if an array of string was provided as prompt, an array of strings is returned.

 • reached_end: boolean